Jerzy Tyc: Life and career prior to activism

 Jerzy Tyc was born on 24 November 1967 in Poland.
 According to Tyc, his mother, Helena Tyc, was saved by a Soviet soldier during the winter of 1945 when she was 13 years old.
 The soldier pulled her from a burning house that had been set on fire by retreating German forces.
 Tyc grew up in the village of Surmówka in northern Poland, where he and his younger brother Adam, one of his five siblings, ran a farm and kept bees.
 As children, Tyc and his friends would dress up as Red Army soldiers and play war.

-Tyc graduated from military school and served as an artillery officer in the Polish Armed Forces, commanding a platoon until 1989, when he left military service during Poland's democratic transition.
+Tyc graduated from military school and served as an artillery non-commissioned officer in the Polish Armed Forces, commanding a platoon until 1989, when he left military service during Poland's democratic transition.
 He later stated that he was proud never to have served in NATO.
 After leaving the military, Tyc worked as a police officer and later became co-owner of a construction company while also engaging in farming activities.